vianna-research/website/pages/01_workgroups/doll/ihear.md

 status: hidden

-title: IHear
+title: International Hearing Research - IHeaR

 ##About
  What is IHear?/ Photo ![...](....jpg)
- **The next IHear meeting will be held on April 2019 in Buenos Aires**
+ **The next IHeaR meeting will be held on April 2019 in Buenos Aires**

 ##Common Publications